Vienna Convention on Road Signs and Signals: Global influence

-Although Hong Kong is not a signatory, the Highways Department prepared the Transport Planning and Design Manual with reference to the UK Traffic Signs Regulations and General Directions of 1975 and 1981, which are themselves based on the Convention on Road Traffic and Road Signs and Signals (Vienna, 1968), the European Agreement (Geneva, 1971), and the Protocol on Road Markings (Geneva, 1973).
+Some states which are not formally party to the Convention nonetheless use road signage based on its designs.
+For example, although Hong Kong is not a signatory, its Highways Department prepared the Transport Planning and Design Manual with reference to the UK Traffic Signs Regulations and General Directions of 1975 and 1981, which are themselves based on the Convention on Road Traffic and Road Signs and Signals (Vienna, 1968), as well as the European Agreement (Geneva, 1971) and the Protocol on Road Markings (Geneva, 1973).
+The Southern African Development Community has developed a single system of road signs for use by its members, which are also based on the signs in the Vienna Convention.